Front Row at Lanvin Men’s Spring 2018

 Kateb doesn’t go to many fashion shows, but is a fan of Lanvin so he went along to its display.
 “I like to wear its clothing,” said Kateb, adding he also is partial to Agnès b.

-Kateb currently features in the film “Django,” which is heading abroad after a run in France.
+Kateb is in the film “Django,” which is heading abroad after a run in France.
 Next up is Montreal, in a week.

 Other attendees included Corentin Fila and Haider Ackermann.
-It was Gabrielle Union and Dwayne Wade’s last show in Paris before the couple heads off on a Mediterranean cruise.
+It was Gabrielle Union and Dwyane Wade’s last show in Paris before the couple heads off on a Mediterranean cruise.

 SEE ALSO: Front Row at Paris Fashion Week Men’s Spring 2018: All The Pictures >>